stefan-dangl/booking-manager/README.md

 # booking-manager

-A simple, self hostable booking tool written in Rust
+A lightweight, privacy-focused booking system designed for small-scale events.

 ## Background

 My friend is teacher at a high school.
-For their project week they held some IT-related workshops.
-To organize everything properly I decided to help them with this very easy to use, device agnostic booking tool.
+During their IT focused project week, they needed a simple way to manage workshop registrations across different devices.

+This project focuses on:
+- Full control over data (self-hosted)
+- Zero-friction access from any device
+- Just enough features to solve the problem without complexity

 ## How to use

 ### Client

+1) Access the System
-- Open the address where the server is hosted in your browser
+    - Open the server’s address in any modern web browser.
+2) Book a Timeslot
-- As client you are able to select existing timeslots and book them by entering your name
+    - Browse available timeslots and reserve one by entering your name.
-- Timeslots are automatically updated on all devices connected to the server.
-In case you lose connection to the server you may have to press the `Refresh Timeslots` button or reload the website
-- When a timeslot gets booked or outdates, its color changes.
-In this case the timeslot is not selectable by the client.
+3) Real-Time Updates
+    - Timeslots are synchronized across all connected devices.
+    - If your connection drops, manually refresh using the "Refresh Timeslots" button or reload the page.
+4) Visual Feedback
+    - Booked or expired timeslots change color and become unavailable for selection.
 <p align="center">
 <img src="docs/images/client_view.png" alt="Client view" width="800"  />
   <figcaption style="font-style: italic; margin-top: 8px;">